BookmanHan/Embedding/README.md

 -	KSR (submitting to AAAI.2017): https://arxiv.org/pdf/1608.07685.pdf

 ## Citation
-Conventionally, if this project helps you, please cite our paper.
+Conventionally, if this project helps you, please cite our paper, corresponddingly.
-`@inproceedings{ManifoldE,
-	title={From One Point To A Manifold: Knowledge Graph Embedding For Precise Link Prediction}, author={Han Xiao and Minlie Huang and Xiaoyan Zhu}, booktitle={Proceedings of the 25th International Joint Conference on Artificial Intelligence}, year={2016}
+-	Han Xiao, Minlie Huang, Xiaoyan Zhu.
+From One Point to A Manifold: Orbit Models for Knowledge Graph Embedding.
+The 25th International Joint Conference on Artificial Intelligence (IJCAI'16).
-}
-`
-`
-@inproceedings{TransG,
-	title={TransG : A Generative Model for Knowledge Graph Embedding}, author={Han Xiao and Minlie Huang and Xiaoyan Zhu}, booktitle={Proceedings of the 29th international conference on computational linguistics}, year={2016},
-	organization={Association for Computational Linguistics}
-}
-`
+-	Han Xiao, Minlie Huang, Xiaoyan Zhu.
+TransG: A Generative Mixture Model for Knowledge Graph Embedding.
+The 54th Annual Meeting of the Association for Computational Linguistics (ACL'2016).

 ## Dependency
 -	Armadillo